rohanmistry231/Python-Interview-Preparation/README.md

 ## 📖 Introduction

-Welcome to my Python prep for AI/ML interviews!
-This repo is all about mastering Python, the backbone of data science and machine learning, through coding and interview practice.
-Whether you’re gearing up for technical interviews or boosting your skills for AI projects, this resource covers fundamentals to advanced topics with clarity and depth.
+Welcome to my Python prep for AI/ML interviews! 🚀 This repository is your essential guide for mastering Python, the backbone of AI and data science, with hands-on coding and interview-focused practice.
+From core fundamentals to advanced techniques, it’s crafted to help you shine in technical interviews and AI projects with clarity and confidence.

 ## 🌟 What’s Inside?